kingshah673/genalpha_lite/README.md

-# BrandStore - Premium Clothing E-Commerce
+# GenAlpha - Premium Clothing E-Commerce

-**BrandStore** is a fully functional, premium clothing e-commerce web application built with **Django** (Backend) and **Tailwind CSS** (Frontend).
+**GenAlpha** is a fully functional, premium clothing e-commerce web application built with **Django** (Backend) and **Tailwind CSS** (Frontend).
 It features a modern, responsive design, a session-based cart with HTMX-powered updates, a comprehensive admin dashboard, and a robust PostgreSQL database integration.

 ---